Disability Services for Students UPPS No. 07.11.01

 11) disability management counseling; and

 e. facilitate access to campus facilities and programs for individuals with mobility impairments.
-As needed, the ODS will coordinate with Housing and Residential Life on room assignments and needed room modifications, and academic departments on classroom relocation.
-The ODS, in conjunction with the Facilities Department, will monitor new facilities and renovations to existing facilities for compliance with federal and state accessibility standards.
-See Testing, Research-Support and Evaluation Center guidelines;
+As needed, the ODS will coordinate with the Department of Housing and Residential Life on room assignments and needed room modifications, and will work with academic departments on classroom alternatives.
+The ODS, in conjunction with Facilities, will monitor new facilities and renovations to existing facilities for compliance with federal and state accessibility standards.
+See Testing, Research-Support and Evaluation Center (TREC) guidelines;

 h. provide, upon request, information about the ODS to potential students with disabilities or family members.
-The ODS staff provide information on services during recruitment and orientation activities sponsored by Texas State Undergraduate Admissions;
+The ODS staff provide information on services during recruitment and orientation activities sponsored by Undergraduate Admissions;

 k. conduct an annual evaluation of the ODS services;